K1nd4SUS/cerbero/CONTRIBUTING.md

 ## Before contributing

-No matter if you are a inside `K!nd4SUS` or a random dude that suddenly wants to contribute to this project, before making any change to the codebase, please read this document.
+No matter if you are a developer inside `K!nd4SUS` or a random dude that suddenly wants to contribute to this project, before making any change to the codebase, please read this document.

 ## Bootstrapping a development environment